shishyando/WK_IShowSeed/README.md

 If enabled, the seed will be remembered across game restarts.
 If not, preset seed will be cleared on game restart.
 Default is `true`.

 ### `Leaderboards.Uri`
-Uri for leaderboards sync.
-In case of any leaderboard issues, try downloading the latest version of the mod and restting this setting to default (done via editing the config).
+Override server for leaderboards sync.
+In case of any leaderboards issues, try downloading the latest version of the mod.
+Invalid overrides are automatically reset to best default server.
+Valid overrides stay.

 ### `Leaderboards.TimeoutSeconds`
 Timeout for all leaderboards requests.
 The server should respond fast enough, so in case of any issues check [Uri description](#uri)